unchartedsoftware/aperture-tiles/docs/src/docs/development/generation/readme.md

 The Binning Analytic is used throughout the tiling process.
 It should define:

-- The data formats used during the tiling job, of which there are two [types](#data-types): a processing type and a binning type.
+- The [data types](#data-types) used during the tiling job, of which there are two formats: a processing type and a binning type.
-- How individual data records in a bin are [aggregated](#data-aggregation)
+- The method of [aggregation](#data-aggregation) for joining individual data records in a bin

 See the following file for an example of a custom Bin Analytic: <em>/tile-examples/twitter-topics/twitter-topics-utilities/src/main/scala/com/oculusinfo/twitter/tilegen/<wbr><strong>TwitterTopicBinningAnalytic.scala</strong></em>